23-MDDN342/project-2-randomised-collections-oliviafromnz/README.md

 ## 2023 MDDN342 Assignment 2: Randomised Collections
 **This is where you talk about your project!**

-Made the root lines appear and fixed scaling.
-Added roots on both sides.
-Added grass and an axe that needs to be roatted and adjusted.
-Brainsgtorming more ideas of elements to add in the scene.
-Shrubs?
+Have added an ax, grass and logs with detail.

+Dont want to add colour experimented and ruined the whole instrinsic hand drawn look.